alexaandru/up/README.md

 ./up some_file.txt # should work out of the box.
 The defaults in .go and Dockerfile match.
 ```

+## Limitations

+This is strictly an "one file at a time" uploader.
+It has no other functionality (upload recursively,
+download, etc.) and there are no plans to add it.

+Currently, it can only use password for authentication, but this may change in the future.

 ## License

 See ./LICENSE for details.